wellesley-bisc195/BISC195.jl/docs/src/index.md

 That's because this is output, and is not intended to be run as code.

 !!! tip
-    As much as possible, when copying code examples, try to type the code out yourself, rather than just copying and pasting.
+    As much as possible, when executing code examples, try to type the code out yourself, rather than just copying and pasting
+    (unless it's a really long and complicated command).
     You will learn faster this way,
     and your typos will show you errors that are worth seeing.